 What is STREAM education?
 It is defined by the National Catholic Education Association as “the collaborative blending of 5 concepts (Science, Technology, Religion, Engineering, the Arts and Mathematics) through the platform of the Catholic faith in an exploratory and inquiry based learning environment.”

 STREAM is not a new curriculum, but a framework for creative instruction across a variety of subjects.
-For the 2017-2018 school year, every Friday afternoon at BCS has been dedicated to participating in STREAM activities for our Kindergarten through 8th grade students.
+Every Friday afternoon at BCS has been dedicated to participating in STREAM activities for our Kindergarten through 8th grade students.
 Our teachers have worked together to create their own innovate and challenging projects where students work collaboratively and learn from each other to solve problems.

 In addition to STREAM, our technology program has expanded to include coding for all our students.
 Using Chromebooks or iPads, students are writing code to program robots.
 First through fifth grade students are programming Dot and Dash Robots, and sixth through eighth grade students are programming Ozobots.